Nosebleed: Prevention

 People with uncomplicated nosebleeds can use conservative methods to prevent future nosebleeds such as sleeping in a humidified environment or applying petroleum jelly to the nasal nares.

+Individuals who suffer from nosebleeds regularly, especially children, are encouraged to use over-the-counter nasal saline sprays and avoid vigorous nose-blowing as preventative measures.

 Treatment

 Most anterior nosebleeds can be stopped by applying direct pressure, which helps by promoting blood clots.
-Those who have a nosebleed should first attempt to blow out any blood clots and then apply pressure for at least five minutes and up to 20 minutes.
-Pressure should be firm and tilting the head forward helps decrease the chance of nausea and airway obstruction as seen in the picture on the right.
+Those who have a nosebleed should first attempt to blow out any blood clots and then apply pressure to the soft anterior part of the nose (by pinching the nasal ala; not the bony nasal bridge) for at least five minutes and up to 30 minutes.
+Pressure should be firm and tilting the head forward helps decrease the chance of nausea and airway obstruction due to blood dripping into the airway.
 When attempting to stop a nosebleed at home, the head should not be tilted back.
 Swallowing excess blood can irritate the stomach and cause vomiting.
 Vasoconstrictive medications such as oxymetazoline (Afrin) or phenylephrine are widely available over the counter for treatment of allergic rhinitis and may also be used to control benign cases of epistaxis.
-Those with nosebleeds that last longer than 20 minutes (in the setting of direct pressure as seen in the image to the right) should seek medical attention.
+For example, a few sprays of oxymetazoline may be applied into the bleeding side(s) of the nose followed by application of direct pressure.
+Those with nosebleeds that last longer than 30 minutes (despite use of direct pressure and vasoconstrictive medications such as oxymetazoline) should seek medical attention.

+Chemical cauterization

+This method involves applying a chemical such as silver nitrate to the nasal mucosa, which burns and seals off the bleeding.
+Eventually the nasal tissue to which the chemical is applied will undergo necrosis.
+This form of treatment is best for mild bleeds, especially in children, that are clearly visible.
+A topical anesthetic (such as lidocaine) is usually applied prior to cauterization.
+Silver nitrate can cause blackening of the skin due to silver sulfide deposit, though this will fade with time.
+Once the silver nitrate is deposited, saline may be used to neutralize any excess silver nitrate via formation of silver chloride precipitate.